Where is St. Mark's located?

 Is there parking at the church?

-Yes, but parking is limited.
+No. Although St. Mark's does have a small parking lot, it is unavailable because we have begun a construction project to renovate our Parish Hall.
+There is limited street parking, but there are restrictions in our residential neighborhood.
 Most people driving to St Mark’s depend upon street parking in the neighborhood, both free and metered.
 Please pay attention to signs for any restrictions.

 Who do I contact about reserving a room, renting space, or submitting an item for the calendar at St Mark’s?

 Baxter House, named for our former rector Bill Baxter, is the Victorian-era rowhouse fomerly used to house the Church offices.
 In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard garden on A Street, and renovation of the Parish Hall will began in the fall of 2013.
 After construction is completed, clergy and staff offices will be in the renovated Parish Hall building.